Are you wondering how exactly Southwest boarding groups work?

-There’s a lot of debate as to whether or not its acceptable to saves seats on Southwest flights.
+There’s a lot of debate as to whether or not its acceptable to save seats on Southwest flights.

-For the most part it does seemed to be frowned upon but you can usually save seats within reason.
+For the most part it does seem to be frowned upon but you can usually save seats within reason.

 Generally, saving seats at the rear of the plane is not an issue, especially if you’re trying to keep your family together.